srl-labs/containerlab/docs/install.md

 hide:
   - navigation
 ---

+# Installation

-Containerlab is distributed as a Linux deb/rpm package and can be installed on any Debian- or RHEL-like distributive in a matter of a few seconds.
+Containerlab is distributed as a Linux deb/rpm/apk package for amd64 and arm64 architectures and can be installed on any Debian- or RHEL-like distributive in a matter of a few seconds.

 ## Pre-requisites